SurajKumar798/searching-post-office/README.md

-# 📬 Post Office Finder Application
+# 📬 Searching Post Office Application

 This is a **Post Office Finder Web Application** that allows users to fetch and view nearby post office details based on their **current IP location**.
 It uses APIs like **ipify**, **ipinfo**, and **Postal Pincode API** to fetch the user's location and display corresponding post office information.